-Accounting I, II, III, IV (one semester) Grades 11 - 12 Elective knowledge.
+Accounting I, II, III, IV Grades 11 - 12 5 credits (one semester) Elective knowledge.
 Students will balance ledgers and bank statements, figure payroll, taxes, accounts payable and receivable.
 It is strongly recommended for students who want to continue studying business at the college level.
 We will also do some accounting in the automated version on the computer during Accounting III.